Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

 Visit website for more info and to apply.
 Applications close late-March.

-Start your education journey!
-CPA Australia is offering up to two annual scholarships for students of Māori descent.
-As a scholarship recipient, you will be exempt from all CPA Program subject fees and first year membership fees as an Associate.
-Click here for more information.
+CPA Australia provides scholarships and subsidies to assist members in gaining status as a CPA, with up to two scholarships annually for students of Māori descent.
+The scholarships are awarded each October to the best-qualified applications.
+Recipients will be exempt from all CPA Program subject fees and first-year membership fees as an Associate (ASA).

 Te Rūnanga-Ā-Iwi-O-Ngāpuhi Scholarship Awards were established in 2003.
 The overall aim of Ngāpuhi Scholarships is to assist Ngāpuhi students to fulfil their potential for academic success, and encourage applicants to contribute their skills towards the wellbeing and betterment of Ngāpuhi whānau, hapū and iwi.